 Teaching is a big part of my brand.
 So, I’m spending more time teaching this year via live workshops and in my Facebook group.
 I don’t pitch during most of these teaching opportunities, so I make sure I’m teaching topics that excite me.
 That way, it’s a valuable use of my time regardless of the clients the come from it.

-I love to collaborate with other entrepreneurs for workshops, summits, etc. It’s an extra treat when I get to collab with a biz friend!
+I love to collaborate with other entrepreneurs for workshops, summits, etc. It’s an extra treat when I get to collab with a biz friend and work on increasing brand visibility!
 But I only do this when it makes sense for both of our businesses.
 That said, unless there’s some way for me to tie in design or websites during our collaboration, it just doesn’t make a whole lot of sense for my business.
 And since I’ve got goals I’m working to hit, I’ve got to be focused and intentional with how I spend my time.